brocessing/kirby-webpack/README.md

 <br><br>

 ## Features
+- Kirby CMS
 - Webpack 3
 - SASS + PostCSS + Autoprefixer
 - ES6 transpilation with babel + babel-preset-env
 - Webpack Dev Server and Hot Reloading
-- Static rendering from handlebars templates
-- Easily configurable with multiple config files for each parts of the starter kit
+- Easily configurable with multiple config files
-- _autoPartials_ option to register all your handlebars partials automatically before any rendering
-- BrowserSync and its features (localtunnel, xip.io, ...)
-- Hash, publicPath from webpack is available as data in your layouts
 - Linting with ESLint (and Standard plugin) and Stylelint
-- Generate stats.json from your bundled js with `analyze` command
+- Generate `stats.json` from your bundled js with `stats` command

 ## Installation